Dr Scott Lavery

 Leverhulme Early Career Fellow

 Dr Scott Lavery became a Lecturer in the Department of Politics in September 2018.
-He is also a Leverhulme Early Career Fellow based at the Sheffield Political Economy Research Institute (SPERI).
+He is also a Leverhulme Early Career Fellow based at the Sheffield Political Economy Research Institute (SPERI), where he co-leads SPERI's 'Capitalism, Democracy and the State' research theme with Colin Hay.
 Dr Lavery completed an undergraduate degree at the University of Glasgow in Philosophy and Politics in 2009 before being awarded an MA in International Political Economy at the University of York in 2012.
 He completed his PhD thesis, entitled ‘New Labour, the Coalition and Post-Crisis British Capitalism’, at the University of Sheffield in 2016.

 Dr Lavery’s research sits at the intersection of international political economy, British politics and EU studies.
 In broad terms, his research examines the reconfiguration of advanced capitalist economies since the 2008 global financial crisis.
 In this regard, his research has examined post-crisis economic policy in the UK, labour markets, the political economy of Brexit, business power, state theory, international financial centres and the Eurozone crisis.
-His current Leverhulme project, 'Capitalising on the European Crisis: New Geographies of Economic Power in the EU', investigates how sub-national economic blocs within the financial and industrial sectors seek to benefit from the structural weaknesses of European capitalism.
+His current Leverhulme project, 'Capitalising on the European Crisis: New Geographies of Economic Power in the EU', examines how European integration is being re-shaped in shifting global order.

 Dr Lavery’s research sits at the intersection of International Political Economy, EU studies and British politics and analyses processes of continuity and change in advanced capitalist states since the 2008 crisis.
 His research interrogates post-crisis shifts in economic policy, labour markets and regional economic development with a particular comparative focus on the UK and the EU.